OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 JQAE6ACMABNAAIIA
 ```

-Symoblic execution and other hybrid techniques involving symbolic execution are very useful techniques for analysis.
-Learning them requires understanding of them and practice.
-Another example using Angr is presented in iOS chapter as well.
+Symbolic execution and other hybrid techniques involving symbolic execution are very useful techniques for analysis.
+Learning them requires understanding and extensive practice.
+Another example of using Angr is presented in iOS chapter as well.

 ### Tampering and Runtime Instrumentation